-In the workplace, any coaching culture needs to be one that lives amongst colleagues and in teams.
-Coaching is most potent when it infiltrates the way staff and leaders communicate, question and support each other towards their best performance on a casual, day to day basis.
+In the workplace, any coaching culture needs to live amongst colleagues and in teams.
+Coaching is most potent when it infiltrates how staff and leaders communicate, question and support each other towards their best performance on a casual, day-to-day basis.
 For this reason, coaching skills being delivered by trained supervisors is one of the best ways to propel a coaching culture and see its benefits.

 Here’s a great article on Leader as Coach.

-Supervisors will often work with internal coaches to both build coaching skills and to collaborate on staff development.
-This means that in a great coaching culture the supervisor is not working alone but in collaboration with other trained professionals, who can give them supervision and ongoing coaching skills.
+In large companies, Supervisors often work with internal coaches to build coaching skills and collaborate on staff development.
+This means that in a great coaching culture, the supervisor is not working alone but in collaboration with other trained professionals, who can give them supervision and ongoing coaching skills.
 This might be a wholly dedicated internal coach, or could also be trained HR leaders and managers who are accredited through the ICF or EMCC.

-In addition, internal coaches should be trained in career counselling skills, understanding the specific career pathways and journeys of the organisation.
-They should have a strong background in career coaching specifically, and be ready to support coachees on decisions about further education, boss relationships, and how to navigate the corporate culture of the business.
+In addition, internal coaches and HR Business Partners should be trained in career counseling skills, understanding the specific career pathways and journeys of the organization.
+They should have a strong background in career coaching specifically and be ready to support Supervisors and coachees on decisions about further education, boss relationships, and how to navigate the corporate culture of the business.

-The appointment of internal coaches signals to a workplace the seriousness of the companies commitment to a coaching culture, however not all companies are big enough to warrant this headcount.
-Even in the case where internal coaches are appointed they will still work in collaboration with external coaches, either for programs or on a case-by-case basis.
+The appointment of internal coaches signals to a workplace the seriousness of the company's commitment to a coaching culture.
+However, not all companies are big enough to warrant this headcount.
+Even in the case where internal coaches are appointed, they will still work in collaboration with external coaches, either for programs or on a case-by-case basis.

-External coaches may be brought into a coaching culture in alignment to a large development program that exceeds the skills or resources of internal supervisors and coaches.
+External coaches may be brought into a coaching culture in alignment with a large development program that exceeds the skills or resources of internal supervisors and coaches.
 They may also be brought in when niche skills are required, such as languages or industry knowledge.
-External coaches should be qualified by industry bodies and have a background in psychology, so these experts can be called upon for more complex coaching requirements.
+External coaches should be qualified by industry bodies and have a background in psychology so that these experts can be called upon for more complex coaching requirements.

 In summary, coaching can be used in several ways in a great workplace to ensure employees are engaged and supported in their work.
-When a coaching culture is enabled by supervisors working together with internal and external coaches the total coaching ecosystem has its greatest potential to impact total business performance.
+When a coaching culture is enabled by supervisors working together with internal and external coaches, the total coaching ecosystem has the greatest potential to impact total business performance.